Skip to main content

 The Tucson Gem, Mineral & Fossil Showcase (late January through mid-February) is one of the largest trade shows in the world — 50K+ buyers and collectors fill every hotel in the city for 2–3 weeks.
 Snowbird season (November–March) dramatically increases the ridership base as winter visitors from cold states settle in

-A strategic approach to your first month can make the difference between earning your full $700 bonus and missing out.
-Here is a week-by-week plan:
+A focused first month is the difference between the full $700 and a near-miss.

 The University of Arizona campus on 4th Avenue is your anchor zone — students need rides constantly, especially on Thursday through Saturday nights.
 Start morning shifts at TUS airport for easy rides to downtown hotels and UA campus.
 Tucson's grid is simple: numbered streets run east-west, numbered avenues run north-south, with Broadway and Speedway as the main east-west arterials

-Drive different areas of Tucson to learn where demand is highest.
+Drive different parts of Tucson to learn where demand is highest.
 Test the popular areas: Tucson International Airport (TUS), University of Arizona campus, 4th Avenue & Downtown.
 Try different time slots — peak hours (morning commute (7–9 am)) versus off-peak.
-Take notes on which areas and times earn you the most per hour.
+Note which areas + times earn you the most per hour.

-Focus on hitting your 75-trip target.
-Short trips count the same as long trips toward your bonus goal, so prioritize quantity during busy periods.
-Stay in high-demand areas where you can complete back-to-back trips without dead miles.
-Consider combining rides and Uber Eats deliveries during slower hours.
+Focus on hitting 75 trips.
+Short trips count the same as long trips toward your bonus, so prioritise quantity during busy windows.
+Stay in high-demand zones to stack back-to-back trips without dead miles.
+Switch on Uber Eats during slow hours to fill gaps.

 By now you know Tucson's best areas and peak hours.
 Set up a mileage tracking app (Stride, Everlance, or MileIQ) for tax deductions.
-Maintain a 4.85+ rating by keeping your car clean and being professional.
-Consider which combination of rides and deliveries maximizes your hourly earnings in the Tucson market.
+Maintain a 4.85+ rating — clean car, polite, water + charger in the back.
+Decide which rides/Eats mix maximises your hourly earnings in Tucson.

 • At least 21 years old